Resilient Risk based Adaptive Authentication and Authorization (RAD-AA) Framework: Architecture and Threat Matrix for RAD-AA Framework

 \subsubsection{\textbf{Authorization Request}}

 The client application will initiate the request to the authorization server for grant of access rights to acquire the protected resources owned by the resource owner.
 The resource owner will authorize the scopes that the authorization server should grant to the requesting client.
 The access rights of the client will be constrained and restricted to the scopes authorized by the resource owner.
 The authorization server will first verify the identity of the resource owner by passing the request to the federated identity management system \cite{Hedberg2022openid}.
 The Pushed Authorization Requests (PAR) as defined in RFC 9126 \cite{rfc9126} will be used to initiate the authorization request by the client.

-\textit {\textbf{Threat Vector}}.
-Cross-Site Request Forgery (CSRF).
+\textit {Threat Vector:} Cross-Site Request Forgery (CSRF).

-\textit {\textbf{Threat Description and Artifacts}}.
-Clients Redirect / Request URIs are susceptible to CSRF.
+\textit {Threat Description and Artifacts:} Clients Redirect / Request URIs are susceptible to CSRF.

-\textit {\textbf{Mitigating Features}}.
-The framework prevents CSRF attacks against client's redirect / request URIs by ensuring that the authorization server supports Proof Key for Code Exchange (PKCE)\cite{rfc7636}.
+\textit {Mitigating Features:} The framework prevents CSRF attacks against client's redirect / request URIs by ensuring that the authorization server supports Proof Key for Code Exchange (PKCE)\cite{rfc7636}.
 The CSRF protection can also be achieved by using \texttt{"nonce"} parameter, or \texttt{"state"} parameter to carry one-time-use CSRF tokens.

-\textit {\textbf{Threat Vector}}.
-Authorization Server (AS) Mix-Up attack.
+\textit {{Threat Vector:}} Authorization Server (AS) Mix-Up attack.

-\textit {\textbf{Threat Description and Artifacts}}.
-The AS attack can manifest when multiple AS are used in which one or more is a malicious AS operated by the attacker.
+\textit {{Threat Description and Artifacts:}} The AS attack can manifest when multiple AS are used in which one or more is a malicious AS operated by the attacker.

-\textit {\textbf{Mitigating Features}}.
-The framework prevents mix-up attacks by validating the issuer of the authorization response.
+\textit {{Mitigating Features:}} The framework prevents mix-up attacks by validating the issuer of the authorization response.
 This can be achieved by having the identity of the issuer embedded in the response claim itself, like using the \texttt{"iss"} response parameter.

-\textit {\textbf{Threat Vector}}.
-Cross-Origin Resource Sharing (CORS) attacks.
+\textit {{Threat Vector:}} Cross-Origin Resource Sharing (CORS) attacks.

-\textit {\textbf{Threat Description and Artifacts}}.
-CORS allows web applications to expose its resources to all or restricted domains.
+\textit {{Threat Description and Artifacts:}} CORS allows web applications to expose its resources to all or restricted domains.
 The risk arises if the authorization server allows for additional endpoints to be accessed by web clients such as metadata URLs, introspection, revocation, discovery or user info endpoints.
 These endpoints can then be accessed by web clients.